nhsuk/nhsuk.service-manual.prototype-kit.docs/README.md

 ### command line

 Lower case.
 Only use for Windows instructions.
-Nortmally it will be ‘the command line’.
+Normally it will be ‘the command line’.

 #### GOV.UK Prototype Kit, GOV.UK Design System and other GOV.UK products